The Truax Group Patient Safety Solutions

 Hollnagel E. The ETTO Principle: Efficiency-Thoroughness Trade-Off.
 Why Things That Go Right Sometimes Go Wrong.
 Burlington, VT: Ashgate Publishing Company, 2009

-A somewhat different view of why we do the things we do and why some more traditional methods of accident investigation are missing the boat.
+| A somewhat different view of why we do the things we do and why some more traditional methods of accident investigation are missing the boat.
 A good human factors book and an easier read than some of the earlier work on this concept.

-See our review “ETTO’s: Efficiency-Thoroughness Trade-Offs
+See our review “ETTO’s: Efficiency-Thoroughness Trade-Offs”

-The most comprehensive book on medication errors available to date.
+Institute of Medicine.
+Preventing Medication Errors.
+Washington, DC: National Academy Press, 2006 | The most comprehensive book on medication errors available to date.
 Written by multiple authors, whose names everyone in the patient safety field will readily recognize.

-Though appearing late in the patient safety movement, this was the report that really brought the issue of medical error to the attention of the public and most of the medical profession.
+Institute of Medicine.
+To Err is Human: Building a Safer Health System.
+Washington, DC: National Academy Press, 2000 | Though appearing late in the patient safety movement, this was the report that really brought the issue of medical error to the attention of the public and most of the medical profession.

-Klein’s field research in the 1980’s unexpectedly led to challenging the traditional thinking about decision making.
+Klein, Gary.
+Sources of Power.
+How People Make Decisions.
+Cambridge: MIT Press, 1999 | Klein’s field research in the 1980’s unexpectedly led to challenging the traditional thinking about decision making.
 Interviews with people who had to make rapid, critical decisions (eg. fire captains, military officers, hospital nurses, etc.) led to surprises.
 Klein, as others before him, had thought most of these individuals probably considered multiple options and compared them before making critical decisions.
 Klein’s research actually showed that they often considered only a single option at the beginning.
 They drew upon their experience to rapidly recognize patterns, then apply actions that are likely solutions to those recognized patterns.
 They might modify those actions as new information and patterns emerged during evolving situations.
 The use of mental simualation models is very important.

-See our review “If You Do RCA’s or Design Healthcare Processes…Read Gary Klein’s Work
+See our review “If You Do RCA’s or Design Healthcare Processes…Read Gary Klein’s Work”

 Langley GJ, Nolan KM, Nolan TW, Norman CL, Provost LP, The Improvement Guide.
 A Practical Approach to Enhancing Organizational Performance.
-San Francisco: Jossey-Bass Publishers, 1996
+San Francisco: Jossey-Bass Publishers, 1996 | Must-read for anyone involved in quality improvement.
+Poses the 3 fundamental questions for any change:

 Maurino D, Reason J, Johnston N, Lee RB.
 Beyond Aviation Human Factors.
 Aldershot, England: Ashgate Publishing Limited, 1995

-Excellent work using lessons learned from aviation accidents to apply human factors concepts to organizations of any kind.
+| Excellent work using lessons learned from aviation accidents to apply human factors concepts to organizations of any kind. |

 Nance, John J. Why Hospitals Should Fly: The Ultimate Flight Plan to Patient Safety and Quality Care.
 Bozeman MT: Second River Healthcare Press.
 2008

-The missing link as to why we have not significantly impacted patient safety despite a wealth of best practices: we have failed to achieve a culture of safety.
+| The missing link as to why we have not significantly impacted patient safety despite a wealth of best practices: we have failed to achieve a culture of safety.
 That is the theme of this insightful work by John Nance, the pilot and ABC expert on aviation safety.

-See our review “Why Hospitals Should Fly…John Nance Nails It!
+See our review “Why Hospitals Should Fly…John Nance Nails It!”

-Classic work on how design of things can lead people to do the correct action automatically (and, conversely, how poor design leads to doing the wrong action).
+Norman DA, The Design of Everyday Things.
+New York: Doubleday; 1989 (in paperback by Basic Books 2002) | Classic work on how design of things can lead people to do the correct action automatically (and, conversely, how poor design leads to doing the wrong action).

-Sequel to his classic work.
+Norman DA, The Design of Future Things.
+New York: Basic Books; 2007 | Sequel to his classic work.
 Great discussion on need for feedback and natural, deliberate signals.

-See our review “Don Norman Does It Again!
+See our review “Don Norman Does It Again!”

 Perrow C. Normal Accidents: Living with high-risk technologies.
 Princeton, New Jersey: Princeton University Press, 1999

-Great book describing how multiple events lead to bad outcomes in multiple hi-risk industries, including healthcare.
+| Great book describing how multiple events lead to bad outcomes in multiple hi-risk industries, including healthcare. |

-Text on changing the environment in industry to prevent errors and accidents.
+Petersen D. Human Error Reduction and Safety Management.
+New York, New York: Van Nostrand Reinhold, 1996 | Text on changing the environment in industry to prevent errors and accidents.
 Many good lessons and concepts but not a healthcare book, per se.

-More detail on human factors analysis and the practical approach to error management.
+Reason J, Hobbs A. Managing Maintenance Error.
+Aldershot, England: Ashgate Publishing Limited, 2003 | More detail on human factors analysis and the practical approach to error management.
 Many analogies with implications to healthcare.

-See “Role of Maintenance in Incidents
+See “Role of Maintenance in Incidents”

-The seminal work by the researcher often recognized as the father of the discipline of human factors analysis.
+Reason J. Human Error.
+Cambridge, United Kingdom: Cambridge University Press, 1990 | The seminal work by the researcher often recognized as the father of the discipline of human factors analysis.

-A comprehensive human factors engineering work looking at risks in hazardous industries.
+Reason J. Managing the Risks of Organizational Accidents.
+Aldershot, England: Ashgate Publishing Limited, 1997 | A comprehensive human factors engineering work looking at risks in hazardous industries.
 Describes how errors in the interface between humans and technological systems can lead to accidents.
 Loaded with diagrams and pictorial descriptions of concepts, including Reason’s famous “Swiss cheese” defenses diagram.

 Sagan SD.
 The Limits of Safety.
 Organizations, Accidents, and Nuclear Weapons.
 Princeton, New Jersey: Princeton University Press 1993

-High reliability organizations and lessons learned from accidents in other industries.
+| High reliability organizations and lessons learned from accidents in other industries. |

 Sharpe VA, Faden AI.
 Medical Harm.
 Historical, Conceptual, and Ethical Dimensions of Iatrogenic Illness.
 Cambridge, UK: Cambridge University Press, 1998

-A well-written treatise on the historical, philosophical and ethical aspects of the evolving patient safety movement.
+| A well-written treatise on the historical, philosophical and ethical aspects of the evolving patient safety movement. |

 Spath PL (ed.).
 Error Reduction in Health Care.
 San Francisco, California: Jossey-Bass, 2000

-Multiple authors addressing the gamut of issues in the field of patient safety.
+| Multiple authors addressing the gamut of issues in the field of patient safety. |

-Though focusing mainly on industries other than medicine, this is an excellent review of human factors analysis, theories of human error, and identification of the various factors that can influence performance and lead to errors, incidents, and accidents.
+Strauch B., Investigating Human Error: Incidents, Accidents, and Complex Systems.
+Aldershot, England: Ashgate Publishing Limited, 2004 | Though focusing mainly on industries other than medicine, this is an excellent review of human factors analysis, theories of human error, and identification of the various factors that can influence performance and lead to errors, incidents, and accidents. |

 Tenner E. Why Things Bite Back.Technology and the Revenge of Unintended Consequences.
 New York, New York: First Vintage Books, 1997

-Good reminder that, no matter how well we design solutions to problems, we often create unintended consequences.
+| Good reminder that, no matter how well we design solutions to problems, we often create unintended consequences. |

 Thaler RH, Sunstein CR.
 Nudge.
 Improving Decisions About Health, Wealth, and Happiness.
 New Haven: Yale University Press, 2008.

-“Nudge” is about how we think and how small, low-cost actions (“nudges”) can lead to big impacts.
+| “Nudge” is about how we think and how small, low-cost actions (“nudges”) can lead to big impacts.
 It is a contemporary psychosocial book of the type you’d expect from a Don Norman or Malcolm Gladwell that is both easy to read and full of practical advice that you can relate to.
 This book has lots of examples you can use in your personal and professional life.

-Excellent overview of patient safety and medical error, written by leaders in the patient safety movement.
+Wachter RM, Shojania KG.
+Internal Bleeding.
+New York, New York: Rugged Land, LLC, 2004 | Excellent overview of patient safety and medical error, written by leaders in the patient safety movement.
 Practical and insightful.
 A good read whether you are a physician, other healthcare worker, or a patient.

 Youngberg BJ, Hatlie MJ (eds.).
 The Patient Safety Handbook.
 Sudbury, Massachusetts: Jones and Bartlett Publishers, 2004

-Multiple authors addressing multiple issues in the field of patient safety.
+| Multiple authors addressing multiple issues in the field of patient safety. |

-ph: 1-866-9PSAFETY
+ph: 716-550-1106